 II.
-Cold Incapacitation-The second stage of cold water immersion is Cold Incapacitation.
-Within the first ten minutes, the blood vessels in your body and when your arms and leg blood vessels constrict, (get smaller)it results in loss of sensation (numbing) and function (muscles do not function properly; for example, zipping a zipper is very difficult).
+Cold Incapacitation: The second stage of cold water immersion is Cold Incapacitation.
+Within the first ten minutes, localized cooling occurs in the arms and legs and affects muscles and nerves causing loss of sensation (numbing) and function (dexterity).
+This is due to vasoconstriction, or the constriction of blood vessels, which reduces blood flow to arms and legs.
 Prioritize and perform the most important survival functions first.

 - a.
-Tighten the life jacket. - b.
-Try to signal for help.
-Wave both arms, use an emergency communication or distress signaling device such as a whistle, two-way radio, cell phone, or mirror. - c.
+Tighten the life jacket.
+Life jacket fit may change when clothes and life jacket become wet. - b.
+Get help.
+Blow a whistle, wave both arms, or use an emergency communication or distress signaling device. - c.
 Try to get out of the water.
 Grab onto something nearby and get out of the water as much as possible. - d.
 Assess the situation and make a plan.
 If in open water, decide whether or not to swim to shore.

-When to swim When not to swim -If you are wearing a life jacket -If your boat is not floating -If you are physically able to and are not injured -If the accident was not witnessed by others -If you are in an area of low boat traffic -If you are unable to signal for help -You are confident in your ability to make it -If you are not wearing a life jacket -If your boat is still afloat and can be used to get out of the water -If you are with someone who is injured or not physically able to swim -If the accident was witnessed -If rescuers have been called and are on their way -If you do not believe you can make it to to shore and distance is within 800 yards, or two football fields shore or distance is beyond 800 ft.
+When to swim When not to swim -If you are wearing a life jacket -If you are not wearing a life jacket -If your boat sinks -If your boat is still afloat and can be -If you are physically able and uninjured used to get out of the water -If the accident was not witnessed by -If someone is injured others -If the accident was witnessed -If you are in an area of low boat traffic - If you are in an area of high boat traffic, -If you are confident you can make it to where a swift rescue is likely shore (less than 800 yards) - If rescuers have been contacted and -If you are unable to signal for help are on their way -If you are unsure you can make it to shore, and distance is more than 800 ft.

-e.
 If participant is a rescuer, remember that victims may not be able to effectively use their fingers.
-Encourage victims to use larger muscle groups, such as hugging arms around a throwable personal flotation device.
+Encourage victims to use larger muscle groups, such as hugging arms around a throwable Personal Floatation Device (PFD).

-If not wearing a life jacket, there is a higher risk of drowning.
+\ If not wearing a life jacket, there is a higher risk of drowning.

 - III.
-Immersion Hypothermia.
-The third stage of cold water immersion is Immersion Hypothermia.
-Normal core body temperature is approximately 98.6 °F. Hypothermia is when a person's core body temperature drops below 95.0 °F. Emphasize that it is possible to survive hypothermia. - a.
+Immersion Hypothermia: The third stage of cold water immersion is Immersion Hypothermia.
+Normal core body temperature is approximately 98.6 ° Fahrenheit.
+Hypothermia is when a person's core body temperature drops below 95.0 °F. Emphasize that it is possible to survive hypothermia.
+Hannah and Miranda Udelhoven were in the water for four and a half hours and did not sustain lasting physical effects. - a.
 Stay positive! - b.
 Continue plan developed in stage two. - c.
 Be prepared to activate visual distress signals when potential rescuers are in range. - d.
-Reduce and minimize heat loss by keeping movements to a minimum or get out of the water as much as possible - e.
-In open water: - 1.
-If swimming, do so efficiently using a modified backstroke. - 2.
-This stroke helps reduce body heat loss and conserves energy. - 3.
-Keep upper arms and elbows close to the sides of chest, upper legs close together and knees slightly bent. - 4.
-Use floating objects to help pull body out of the water or assist with swimming. - ii.
-If not swimming or are unable to pull body out of the water, get into the Heat Escape Lessening Position (HELP) or huddle position.
+Reduce heat loss by keeping movements to a minimum or get out of the water. - e.
+In open water: - i.
+If swimming, do so efficiently using a modified backstroke. - 1.
+This stroke helps protect high heat loss area, armpits and inner thighs reducing heat loss and conserving energy. - 2.
+Keep upper arms and elbows close to the sides of chest, upper legs close together and knees slightly bent. - 3.
+Use floating objects to help pull body out of the water as much as possible or assist with swimming. - ii.
+If not swimming, get into the Heat Escape Lessening Position (HELP) or huddle position.